f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 application.
 New applications that utilize the WAF policy configured will not have these exclusions allowing you to quickly scale and manage exlusions on a per application basis while the policy can stay the same.

-**End of Lab 1:**  This concludes Lab 1, feel free to review and test the configuration.
+**End of Lab 1:**  This concludes Lab 1.
+Feel free to review and test the configuration.

 A brief presentation will be shared prior to the beginning of Lab 2.